Keeping it wild

 Because the seeds of invasive species can be carried great distances by birds, water, or the wind, it helps to remove non-native invasive plants from your yard.
 Visit TexasInvasives.org’s for more information about invasive species and for information about native plants that make good replacements.

 If you’ve ever visited Wild Basin, it’s likely you appreciate the beauty of Bee Creek.
 Our efforts to keep the water clean and preserve that beauty include regular water quality monitoring.
-We measure data such as water temperature, fecal coliform, pH, dissolved oxygen, and nitrates to assess threats and impacts to water quality.
-These threats originate from sources such as fertilizers, herbicides, sediment, and nutrient pollution such as septic leachate.
+We measure parameters such as water temperature, fecal coliform, pH, dissolved oxygen, and nitrates to assess threats and impacts to water quality.
+Threats to natural waterways can originate from sources such as fertilizers, herbicides, sediment, and nutrient pollution such as septic leachate.

 We also work with our preserve neighbors to monitor Bee Creek sediment levels, which can increase due to soil erosion in surrounding areas.
 Too much sediment can lower oxygen levels and increase algal blooms in the water, harming plants and animals living in and around Bee Creek.